PRICE €749

 • Emergency bivvy/survival bag and whistle

-• Fully charged phone in waterproof pouch; power bank
+• Fully charged phone in waterproof pouch

-Navigation
+Navigation (optional)

-• Map (OS Landranger 41/50 or Harvey maps) and compass (guides will lead; this is a resilience backup)
+• Map of region (OS Landranger 41/50 or Harvey maps)

 Other